-D. Individual Written assignment: 20%
+E. Written assignment: 25%

-The student has to write a 1000-1250 word written assignment primarily researched in nature with a purely academic style.
-An outline of the essay (including annotated bibliography), first draft, and final copy of a research paper incorporating at least 3 reference sources will be submitted.
+Students will write a 1000-1250 word researched assignment in an academic style, incorporating at least 3 reference sources.
+The assignment will consist of an outline with an annotated bibliography, followed by the first and final drafts of the essay.
+The annotated bibliography will be worth 5%.
 The first draft will be worth 5%; improvement on the first draft will be 5%; and the final draft will be worth 10%.
-It will be assessed based on the Intermediate Academic Writing rubric.